JakeKorobellis/NewsApp/README.md

 8. **RESTful API Structure:**
    - Ensured a clean and RESTful API structure, promoting clarity and simplicity in the backend code.

-## Getting Started

-[Instructions for setting up and running the application.]

 ## Technologies Used

 - Frontend: React, React Router, Redux